shaofengzeng/SuperPoint-Pytorch/README.md

 # Usage
+* 0 Update your repository to the latested version (if you have pulled it before)
 * 1 Prepare your data.
 Make directories *data* and *export*.
 The data directory should look like,
     ```
     data